nanacnote/appointment_booking_system/README.md

 - **utils**

-  The utils folder holds all the helper modules for running back tasks.
-These logics are abstracted from the front end to the back end for security and efficiency reasons.
+  The utils folder holds all the helper modules for running back end tasks.
+These operations are abstracted from the front end to the back end for security and efficiency reasons.
 The modules include but not limited to reading and writing to simulated text database file, authenticating users and sending emails.

 - **views**

-  Since Pug templating engine is in use in this project all the render HTML is stored in the folder as `*.pug`files and served by expressJS.
+  Since Pug templating engine is in use in this project all the rendered HTML is stored in this folder as `*.pug` files and served by expressJS.

   If a non existing route is called this is caught by a middleware inside `./app.js` and an `/error` html response is served with a 404 error screen.